Accepting New Clients (updated Sep 25)

 Couples Therapy can help you and your partner discuss your concerns in a structured and productive way.
 Through this process you can learn more about your partners concerns and a therapist may be able to help you identify the root cause of the issue and work through it.

-When you create a non-judgmental safe place for your partner to share their concerns without getting defensive or shutting down there is the possibility that your partner will feel truly heard which will make them more likely to accept your reassurance and begin to see that their concerns are unfounded.
+When you create a non-judgmental and safe place for your partner to share their concerns without getting defensive or shutting down, your partner may feel truly heard.
+This may may make them more likely to accept your reassurance and begin to see that their concerns are unfounded.
 This can be challenging if you are feeling unfairly attacked by your partner.
-However, a defensive or dismissive response will only serve to validate their fears and increase feeling of jealousy and insecurity.
+However, it’s important to note that a defensive or dismissive response will only serve to validate their fears and increase feeling of jealousy and insecurity.

 Communicate your Boundaries

-Tolerating unhealthy jealous behavior will only lead to feelings of resentment and could sabotage your relationship.
-Do not engage in behaviors that violate your boundaries in order to reassure your partner.
-If you do not want your partner checking your text messages or tracking your browsing history let them know.
+Tolerating unhealthy jealous behavior may lead to feelings of resentment and could sabotage your relationship.
+Do not engage in behaviors that violate your boundaries in order to reassure your partner (i.e. checking your texts, history, etc.).
 Explore other options for reassuring them that do not feel like a violation of your privacy.

 Categories